janveverka/MitHgg/PhotonTree/README.txt

     class and ecapsulate those there while keeping the unique bits (mva weights value, etc.)
   * Delete TMVA readers in MVA reader dtors
+  * Remove virtual inheritance
+  * combinedMVA -> combiMVA
+  * Define GetEntry once and inherit it elsewhere, make Update virtual and let the magic happen there, e.g. call all the needed base class updates.